WKU Student Publications Policy Manual

 A reporter should not promise confidentiality to a source without the permission of the editor-in-chief.

 Confidentiality may be given if there is a real danger that physical, emotional or financial harm will come to the source if his or her name were revealed.
-The editor should have all the facts and the source’s name before the decision is made.
+The editor should have all the facts and must know the source’s full identity before the decision is made.
 The editor should know of any laws pertaining to confidentiality and disclosure before a decision is made.
 A reporter should make every attempt to get the same information from another source that agrees to be named since the goal is to attribute all information to a specific source for all stories.

 Generally, anonymous sources are not used in stories.
 Information that comes from an unnamed or unknown source should not be used unless it can be verified through another, known source.
 If two independent sources verify the information and both are unnamed, an editor may decide to publish the information with careful consideration of the need for immediacy and the news value of the information.
 The source may be identified generally as one associated with an agency to give some degree of credibility to the information.
 The danger exists that the reader may not believe the information if sources are not given; the publication’s credibility may suffer; information obtained later from a named source and verified may disprove the information given by the unnamed or unknown sources.